Electors with a disability

 We try our best to ensure that all members of our community are correctly registered and can exercise their full democratic rights.

 Mencap and the Cabinet Office have created a step-by-step easy read guide to registering to vote (pdf, 448 KB) for people with a learning disability.

 Electoral materials are prescribed in law.
-However, if you wish to receive general information about registration or elections in a different format such as Braille, large print, on audiotape, or in a community language, please contact us.
+However, if you wish to receive general information about registration or elections in a different format such as Braille, large print, or in a community language, please contact us.